Crime in the United Kingdom: Northern Ireland

 In Northern Ireland, magistrates' courts hear less-serious criminal cases and conduct preliminary hearings in more serious criminal cases.
 The Crown Court in Northern Ireland hears more serious criminal cases.
 These are indictable offences and "either way" offences which are committed for trial in the Crown Court rather than the magistrates' courts.
 Northern Ireland has its own judicial system.
 The Lord Chief Justice of Northern Ireland is the entity that sits at the head of this system.

 The Department of Justice is the department responsible for the administration of the courts, which it runs through the Northern Ireland Courts and Tribunals Service.
 On top of this, the department also has responsibility for policy and legislation about criminal law, legal aid policy, the police, prisons and probation.
-Similar to the justice system in the United States, defendants are innocent until proven guilty and on top of this in order to be proven guilty evidence must lead the judge or jury to make a decision based on the fact that it was “beyond reasonable doubt”.
+Similar to the justice system in the United States, defendants are innocent until proven guilty and on top of this in order to be proven guilty evidence must lead the judge or jury to make a decision based on the fact that it was "beyond reasonable doubt".

+Demographics

+In 2019, 74% of individuals dealt with by the Criminal Justice System were male, and 26% were female.
+The proportions had remained constant over the previous 5 years.

+In 2024, the prison population in England and Wales showed the following age distribution: 30-39 year olds formed the largest group at 29,339 prisoners (33%), followed by 40-49 year olds (18,175; 21%), 25-29 year olds (13,226; 15%), and 50-59 year olds (9,391; 11%).
+Younger age groups accounted for smaller proportions: 21-24 year olds (8,1 55; 9%), 18-20 year olds (3,090; 4%), and 15-17 year olds (264; 0.3%).
+Those aged 60 and over comprised 6,229 prisoners (7%).